 All Community Services are expected to display signs that inform staff:

-- 8.5 How to Contact Emergency Services. - 8.6 The location of the AED/resuscitation equipment. - 8.7 Signage on the door where the AED is stored. - 8.8 Signage on the door where portable oxygen is stored (if applicable).
+- 8.5 How to contact Emergency Services. - 8.6 The location of the AED/resuscitation equipment. - 8.7 Signage on the door where the AED is stored.

 9 Infection prevention and control